trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 and walk Brewster (corgi mix, family pet, circa 2000) in that area.
 Someone has kept the baseball field well groomed.

+Kids and I went to Jack-in-the-Box.
+They don't have those in Ohio or Virginia.
+We find ourselves empty, poured out.

 Jo Ann got to visit with her friend Dot Brookshire at length.
 Mike and Barbara took her there, then caught up with us at Casa Ole where we had found Matt and Toni.